 Where do I drop off my child?

-If you are driving, please drop off your child at the Westgate Lot.
+If you are driving, walking or biking for standard day please drop off your child at the Westgate Lot.
 We will be directing cars into the parking lot so there is not a traffic jam down the street.
 When picking up your child, we will also be directing cars in and out of the parking lot.
 Please be sure to sign your child out with their counselor before leaving.

 What do I do if I arrive late for drop-off?